auchenberg/kenneth-io/posts/2024-04-06-api-developer-experience-2024.md

 - **Integration builders:** It’s common to provide sample projects and code examples to help developers get started, but what developers reallty want is a more educational approach, that can teach them core concepts while seeing code.

-  So we introduced what we called [Integration Builders](https://docs.stripe.com/checkout/quickstart), which takes an interactive approach to explaining concepts while also showing developers tangible sample code that they can download and run.
+  So we introduced what we called [integration b uilders](https://docs.stripe.com/checkout/quickstart), which takes an interactive approach to explaining concepts while also showing developers tangible sample code that they can download and run.

   The format has been vital in getting developers started even faster on Stripe.
 In particular, Stripe has scaled from indie hackers building in PHP to enterprise developers building in Java.